plgd-dev/doc/content/en/quickstart/device-to-device.md

     weight: 20
 toc: true
 ---
-This guide will walk you through the process of discovering/on-boarding/controlling your secure [OCF Device](https://openconnectivity.org/specs/OCF_Device_Specification_v2.2.3.pdf) using **plgd/sdk** library on your PC.
+This guide will walk you through the process of discovering, on-boarding, controlling your secure [OCF Device](https://openconnectivity.org/specs/OCF_Device_Specification_v2.2.3.pdf) using **plgd/sdk** library on your PC.

 ## Prerequisite
-- The Cloud Server example should be running on your Raspberry Pi at the step of [Create device](../create-device)
+- The Cloud Server runs on your Raspberry Pi

 ## Install OCF Client example
 1. Checkout [plgd/sdk](https://github.com/plgd-dev/sdk/tree/v2) library: